seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 I am not there.
 O, better never born
 Than minister to such harm! /

 *Cornets.
-A great cry and noise within, crying “A Palamon! "*
+A great cry and noise within, crying "A Palamon! "*

 *Enter Servant.*

 / What is the chance?

 **SERVANT**
-The cry's “A Palamon!”
+The cry's "A Palamon!"

 **EMILIA**
 Then he has won.
 'Twas ever likely: